spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ## Production Pipeline

 Here is the list of the steps that we will find in a regular pipeline.
-Highlighted in **bold** are the steps that have a potential to break our application.
+Highlighted in **bold** are the steps that have a potential to break (or at least impact) our application.
 * Source
 * Please_approve
 * **Build_and_Prepare**